Nick Foster (racing driver)

-Nick Foster (born 10 October 1965 in Redditch, Worcestershire) is a British auto racing driver and businessman who has driven in the British Touring Car Championship.
+Nicholas John Foster (born 10 October 1965 in Redditch, Worcestershire) is a British racing driver and businessman who has driven in the British Touring Car Championship.

 Racing career

 After spending the first part of his career in rallying, Foster switched to circuit racing in 2006, competing in the Radical Championship.
 In 2007 he began two years in the British GT Championship, driving a GT3 class Dodge Viper for Team RPM.
 Two years in the GT Cup followed.

 British Touring Car Championship

 In 2011, Foster stepped up to the British Touring Car Championship, driving for West Surrey Racing in a BMW 320si.
 His best result of the season was a second-place finish in the reversed grid race at Croft, ahead of teammate Rob Collard.
 He stayed with the team for 2012, now rebranded as eBay Motors.
 Nick remained with the WSR team for 2013, with a brand new NGTC spec BMW 1 series, alongside Collard and returning former champion Colin Turkington.
 He stayed as part of WSR's unchanged line–up for the 2014 season.
 Foster announced his retirement from the BTCC on 7 January 2015.

 Foster is Co-Founder and CEO of Novara Technologies a company that connects the world of Medical, Telecommunications and Industrial Electronics with standard and bespoke interconnect and cable solutions.